Ricardogll/Audio-Research/docs/readme.md

 # Introduction

-In this guide I'll walk you through 2 different audio related problems we might need to take the audio on our game to the next step.
-Firstly we'll talk about a general music manager and some of the features in it.
+In this guide I'll walk you through 2 different audio related problems we might need to work on to take the audio on our game to the next step.
+Firstly we'll talk about a general music manager, creating music playlist and changing between playlists depending on the moment of the game.
 Later on, we'll see spacial audio, were we'll be able to hear audio coming from 360 angles.

 # Music Manager